fleet-sdk/docs/docs/transaction-building.md

 ## Step.
 3: Add Data-Inputs

-The Data-Inputs are boxes whose data can be referenced and used by smart contracts of the input boxes if required.
-A good use case for Data-Inputs is oracle data feeding.
+The Data-Inputs are boxes whose data can be referenced and used by contracts, if required.
+A good use case for Data-Inputs is using oracle data.
+For example, the [SigmaUSD](https://sigmausd.io/) contract uses an oracle of Ergo price to set the exchange rate for SigUSD and SigRSV conversation to and from Erg at regular intervals.

 - Any **unspent** box can be used as Data-Input.
-- Data-Inputs are **optional** and must be only included in the transaction if required by a contract in input boxes.
+- Data-Inputs are **optional** and must be only included in the transaction if required by a contract.
 - Boxes will not be spent by the transaction if used as Data-Input.

-If required by a contract, you can use the `withDataFrom()` method to add Data-Inputs.
-Similarly to the `from()` method, it accepts an array of or a single box object.
+If required by a contract, use the `withDataFrom()` method to add Data-Inputs.
+Similar to the `from()` method, `withDataFrom()` can accept a single input box object or an array of input boxes.

 <!-- prettier-ignore -->
 ```ts